wgd3/pysos/README.md

 #WHAT IS PYSOS?

-Pysos is a Python re-write of xsos, which is a bash utility written by Ryan Sawhill (rsaw@redhat.com) Pysos (and thus xsos) is used to parse sosreports and present related data is a more human-friendly style, and in the process get to the interesting bits of the data, rather than having to manually sift through loads of log files and similar.
+Pysos is a Python re-write of xsos, which is a bash utility written by Ryan Sawhill.
+Pysos (and thus xsos) is used to parse sosreports and present related data is a more human-friendly style, and in the process get to the interesting bits of the data, rather than having to manually sift through loads of log files and similar.